aarongilly/blog/content/Pages/Creations/Personal Data Warehouse v10.0.md

   - creation/coding
 date: 2023-08-10
 ---
 Web app.
+TypeScript.

-https://pdw.one - although I suggest using something simpler. [[PDW]] to read more about it.
+This had a website in the past, but was deprecated and I've since lost the domain name (because I had no reason to keep it).
+I suggest using something simpler.
+See [[Data Journal]] for more up-to-date info.

 ![[pdw-top-architecture.png]]